 • 85% of marketers fail to connect their content marketing with any business value (BMA/Forrester, 2014) and;

 • Fewer than 50% of communicators believe all of their work is aligned with strategy and goals (AlignYourOrg, 2014).

 With all the hype on storytelling today you’d be forgiven for thinking that it is the ultimate panacea to all business communication ills — and that great business and brand stories are the result of an arcane creative process that only comms-types are privy to.

 It’s a nonsense.
 The truth is, the communications industry is seriously under-performing, and storytelling is not the solution.

 Don’t get me wrong; stories are valuable in business and yes, there is an art to telling great business stories.
-But moving straight to storytelling without first crafting strong, logical, persuasive key messages for the right stage of a decision-making or buying journey inevitably results in a ‘failure to communicate’ …
+But moving straight to storytelling without first crafting strong, logical, persuasive key messages for the right stage of a decision-making or buying journey, positioning or proposition, inevitably results in a ‘failure to communicate’ …

 … Regardless of how good your storytelling is.

 Some time ago I participated in a consulting process for an international financial organisation undergoing a digital transformation.
 From a slick ESN to funky infographics, next-level storytelling, comics, and the five archetypes of content — they had it all down to a ‘T’.